locustio/locust/docs/increasing-request-rate.rst

 If you're doing really high throughput or using a lot of bandwidth, you may also want to check out your network utilization and other OS level metrics.

-If you have issues with load generator performance and would rather pay to make it someone else's problem, you should check out  `Locust Cloud <https://locust.cloud/>`__.
+If you prefer to have someone else worry about load generator performance, you should check out :ref:`Locust Cloud <locust-cloud>`.

 Actual issues with the system under test
 ----------------------------------------